 Before taking to the table, fluff the rice up with a fork.
 Sprinkle the toasted pecans and parsley on top.

-For an ultimate ‘Christmas experience on a plate’, serve this Festive Pilaf with our Christmas Chicken.
+For an ultimate ‘Christmas experience on a plate’, serve this Festive Rice Recipe:

-We hope you like our recipes as much as we like them.
-For other innovative Christmas side dish ideas, have a look at:
+For other Christmas side dish ideas, have a look at:

 - Balsamic-Glazed Red Cabbage Steaks | A Perfect Christmas Dinner Side